Ozzie Albies Player Props: Braves vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.6 K/9, the third-best in the league.
+- The 9.6 strikeouts per nine innings put together by the Twins pitching staff ranks second in the league.

-- The Twins' 3.65 team ERA ranks third among all league pitching staffs.
+- The Twins have the fourth-ranked team ERA across all MLB pitching staffs (3.68).

-- Twins pitchers combine to allow 79 home runs (one per game), the sixth-fewest in baseball.
+- The Twins surrender the 10th-fewest home runs in baseball (84 total, one per game).

-- The right-hander's last appearance came on Thursday against the Boston Red Sox, when he threw nine scoreless innings while allowing three hits.
+- His last appearance came on Friday against the Detroit Tigers, when the right-hander tossed five scoreless innings while giving up three hits.

+- The 35-year-old has amassed an ERA of 6.86, with 9.4 strikeouts per nine innings, in five games this season.
+Opponents have a .299 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.